thecloudhacker/Igor/manuals/README.md

 ## 4. Development
 If you have modifications or want to take the project further, Igor can be forked as required and further developed by your local teams.

+You will require a range of packages installing for your python3 environment.

+- pip
+- flask
+- flask_sqlalchemy

+Sqlite is also used to hold certain data values ( which is bundled in Mac but will be an extra download on Windows ).

 ## 5. AWS Settings

 Your Igor installation will require some credentials to be able to access your EC2 fleet.